 Room for More

-Room for More is a mobile application that frees up space on your phone or tablet by moving photos and videos into the cloud.
+Room for More was a mobile application that frees up space on your phone or tablet by moving photos and videos into the cloud.

-I lead the development of the backend services that provide APIs for the mobile clients, receive and store photo and video uploads, transcode videos, and manage user accounts.
+I led the development of the backend services that provide APIs for the mobile clients, receive and store photo and video uploads, transcode videos, and manage user accounts.